ksaki/misc/python/json.md

-# How to read json files on python?
+# Use json in python

 ## Read from jsonl file